ThisIs-RJP/Virtualisation-/Kubernetes Course/Section 2/ClusterIP.md

 - The requests are forwarded to one of the pods randomly
 - Each service gets a name and an IP assigned to it - this is the name that will be used by other pods to access this service
 - This type of service is called ClusterIP

+#### Note

+- There is a default ClusterIP given at launch from Kubernetes